 Incorrect Amazon site allocation -

-There are only 10 major Amazon sites (UK, France, Germany, Spain, US, Japan, India, Italy, China and Canada).
+There are only 10 major Amazon sites (UK, France, Germany, Spain, US, Japan, India, Italy, China, Brazil and Canada).
 So the plugin has to guess where a country's residents are most likely to shop on-line.
 An alternative is to enable the 'Multinational Link' option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on locale or language).

 Product Availability -